======================================================================

 early 80s to its rise in the global market at the turn of the 21st

-century.
-Episodes reviewed a variety of home and business computers,
+Episodes of Computer Chronicles reviewed a variety of home and

-including hardware accessories, software and other consumer computing
+business computers, including hardware accessories, software and other

-devices and gadgetry.
-Each episode ended with a news-like segment
+consumer computing devices and gadgetry.
+Each episode ended with a

-reporting on new developments and announcements in the computer
+news-like segment reporting on new developments and announcements in

-industry.
-A wide range of computing topics were showcased and
+the computer industry.
+A wide range of computing topics were showcased

 digital music creation and editing, to networking and online